studickie/pwa-photo-booth/README.md

 # photo-booth

-A WebRTC-based media capture app.
+A web-based media capture app that leverages browser API's for WebRTC, IndexedDB and Service Workers, to create an offline-capable app for capturing, storing and managing your photos.

-Captured images are stored within the browser's IndexedDB, up-to a maximum of 10Mb
+Captured photos are stored within the browser, up-to a maximum of 10Mb.

 ## Installation

 Using Chrome or Safari, install the *PWA*.

 For best experience: use a mobile device.

+## Usage

+When prompted, the user must grant the browser permission to access the device's microphone and camera.